matrix-org/matrix-spec-proposals/drafts/macaroons_caveats.rst

 Macaroon Caveats
 ================

 Macaroons (http://theory.stanford.edu/~ataly/Papers/macaroons.pdf) are issued by Matrix servers as authorization tokens.
-Macaroons may be restricted, by adding caveats to them.
+Macaroons may be restricted by adding caveats to them.

 Caveats can only be used for reducing the scope of a token, never for increasing it.
 Servers are required to reject any macroon with a caveat that they do not understand.